-The university is not responsible for appliances or electronic devices that are damaged due to electrical mishaps.
+The University is not responsible for appliances or electronic devices that are damaged due to electrical mishaps.
 Students use these at their own risk.
 Electrical overloads are not permitted.

 Drop/extension cords are not allowed in the residence halls.
 Only multi-plug cords with surge protection may be used in the residence halls.

 Attention to the safe use of all appliances and devices is required at all times.
-Hot plates or any items with exposed heating elements are not allowed in the halls.
+Hot plates or any items with exposed heating elements are prohibited in the residence halls.
 No cooking is allowed that requires frying with grease.
 Microwaves must be used in a safe manner and only as designed.

 Microwaves must be kept clean at all times.
 Coffee makers must have automatic cut-off capability.
-(Student Handbook, p.
-16)